This GoodFabs' history was written by Ian Wagstaff, a freelance journalist specialising in motorsport and the automotive components industry.

 The new turbo era

 In 2014 Ross Allen was brought into GoodFabs as general manager to look after customers in the new V6 turbo era.
 Ross was heavily involved in the development of the Mercedes V6 Formula One engine, having come from Mercedes AMG High-Performance Powertrains, where he worked in strategic buying and technical buying roles.
-Ross was approached by new F1 entrant Haas in 2015 and joined them as Head of Purchasing.
+Ross was approached by new F1 entrant Haas in 2015 and joined them as Head of Purchasing although he has now moved on to head up the purchasing function at Alpine F1 in Enstone.

 For confidentiality reasons, GoodFabs cannot reveal is present customer base but it continues to serve multiple F1 teams and engine builders supplying development and race parts.

-In 2006 he was awarded the Mercedes Benz Montagu of Beaulieu Trophy for his book 'The British at Le Mans'.
+He has twice been awarded the Mercedes Benz Montagu of Beaulieu Trophy, in 2006 for his book 'The British at Le Mans' and in 2012 for his biography of race mechanic Tony Robinson.
 He was also given the Guild's Pierre Dreyfus Award in 1986.

-His books include 'The British at Indianapolis', which won the Association of American Auto Writers and Broadcasters Book of the Year award for 2010 and 'Audi R8', which was published in 2011.
+His other works include 'The British at Indianapolis', which won the 2010 Association of American Auto Writers and Broadcasters Book of the Year, as well as volumes on such as the Porsche 917, Maserati 250F and Lotus 18, 49 and 72 for Haynes and Porter Press.